formal-land/formal.land/docs/tools/coq-of-ocaml/language/gadts.md

     obj_magic string x
   end.
 ```
 which does type-check.
-We need to prove that the `obj_magic` axioms are correct if we then want to evaluate the `to_string` function in Coq.
+We need to prove that the `obj_magic` axioms are correct if we then want to evaluate the `to_string` function in Rocq.

 ## Existential types
 Algebraic data-types with existential types but constant type parameters are a special case of GADTs.
-We handle existential types automatically and without using axioms, as Coq supports existential types.
+We handle existential types automatically and without using axioms, as Rocq supports existential types.
 For example, we translate:
 ```ocaml
 type printable = Printable : 'a * ('a -> string) -> printable